-Already one of the most popular pools on property, the Lava pool emerged from a lengthy refurbishment in 2015 even better—with an expanded deck and seating area, Tiki-themed sprawling water play area (including tadpole-sized slides) and new hot tub.
+Already one of the most popular pools on property, the Lava pool emerged from a refurbishment in 2015 even better — with an expanded deck and seating area, Tiki-themed sprawling water play area (including tadpole-sized slides) and new hot tub.
 Of course, with a name like Lava Pool, there has to be a volcano, and the little ones can climb to the top of it, before making a 142-foot-long plunge down its water slide.
 Set on the Seven Seas Lagoon, across from Magic Kingdom, the Lava Pool offers perhaps the best views of any pool at Disney World.

 2. Big Blue Pool at Disney's Art of Animation

 At 308,527 gallons, the Big Blue Pool weighs in as the largest pool at Disney World.
 Colorful, oversized set pieces of Nemo, Crush and other film characters surround the pool area, which features zero entry and plays tunes from its underwater speakers.
 Tadpoles can splish splash just like Nemo on the Schoolyard Sprayground, with its pop-up jets and more fun characters.
 (Hello, Dory!)

 These adjoining Boardwalk area resorts share a 3-acre, mini water park called Stormalong Bay.
 The centerpiece is the 230-foot-long shipwrecked water slide, one of the largest at Disney World.
 Lily especially loves playing on the beach area and splashing about in the zero-entry, sand-bottomed pool.
 There is also a pool for water volleyball, a lazy river, three whirlpool spas and plenty of chairs for lounging around.
 If you're staying at Disney's Beach Club or Yacht Club, you'll definitely want to spend at least one full day at Stormalong Bay.